March 15, 2023

 Start with low-impact physical activities, such as walking or swimming.
 If individuals experience any pain or discomfort, they should stop the activity.
 It is wise to consult a physical trainer to design a routine for you.

-Any persistent changes in the skin, such as redness, itching, blistering, or a breakdown of the skin, should be evaluated by a dermatologist.
+Any persistent changes, such as redness, itching, blistering, or a breakdown of the skin, should be evaluated by a dermatologist.
 A dermatologist can provide specialized care and a treatment plan for skin changes.

 Radiation therapy can have many side effects on the skin, and not all can be prevented.
 Those who have been through or are currently undergoing treatment can take these steps to minimize the severity of the side effects.
 Any radical changes in the skin should be immediately reported to a doctor.
 For any further queries or concerns, contact Advanced Cancer Treatment Center in Florida and schedule an appointment with our providers.